Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Data

-We analyze the magnetohydrodynamic (MHD) simulation of a turbulent star-forming cloud from \citet{Smullen_2020}.
+We analyze the magnetohydrodynamic (MHD) simulation of a turbulent star-forming cloud previously presented in \citet{Smullen_2020}.
 The simulation models a box of 5 pc on a side with periodic boundary conditions.
-We focus on the data in the basegrid and first adaptive mesh refinement (AMR) level, which corresponds to a voxel size of $\sim$0.010 pc and is consistent with a Nyquist sampling of the beam size of observations used by \citet{Chen_2019a}.
+We focus on the data in the basegrid and first adaptive mesh refinement (AMR) level, which corresponds to a voxel size of $\sim$0.004 pc and is consistent with a Nyquist sampling of the beam size of observations used by \citet{Chen_2019a}.
 The initial conditions of this simulation are identical to those of run W2T2 in \citet{Offner_2015}, where these conditions are chosen to model a typical nearby molecular cloud like the Perseus molecular cloud.
-The simulation is run using the ORION2 code and includes ideal MHD, self-gravity and Lagrangian accreting sink particles \citep{Krumholz_2004, Krumholz_2007, Li_2012}.
-The mean gas density of the simulation is $\rho_0$ = 2$\times$10$^{-21}$ g cm$^{-3}$, or $\sim$430 cm$^{-3}$ in number density assuming a mean molecular weight per H$_2$ molecule of 2.8 a.m.u. \citep{Kauffmann_2008}.
-The simulation begins with a uniform density, a uniform temperature of 10 K and a uniform magnetic field in the $z$-direction, $B_z$ = 13.5 $\mu$G. The gas is then perturbed for two Mach crossing times by a random velocity distribution that corresponds to a flat distribution in Fourier space with wave numbers $k$ = 1 $-$ 2.
-At the end of the driving phase, the gas reaches a turbulent steady state with a turbulent power spectrum $P(k)$ $\propto$ $k^{-2}$ and plasma parameter (ratio of thermal pressure to magnetic pressure), $\beta$ = $8\pi \rho_0 c_s^2/B_z^2$ = 0.02, where $c_s$ is the sonic speed \citep{Offner_2015}.
+The simulation is run using the ORION2 code and includes ideal MHD, self-gravity and Lagrangian accreting sink particles \citep{Krumholz_2004,Li_2012,Orion_2021}.
+The mean gas density of the simulation is $\rho_0 = 2.04\times10^{-21}$ g cm$^{-3}$, or $n\sim$430 cm$^{-3}$, where $n$ is the molecular hydrogen number density assuming a mean molecular weight per H$_2$ molecule of 2.8 a.m.u. \citep{Kauffmann_2008}.
+The simulation begins with a uniform density, a uniform temperature of 10 K and a uniform magnetic field in the $z$-direction, $B_z$ = 13.5 $\mu$G. The gas is then perturbed for two Mach crossing times by a random velocity distribution with dispersion $\sigma_{3d}= 2.0\,$km\,s$^{-1}$ that corresponds to a flat power spectrum in Fourier space with $1 \leq k L / 2 \pi \leq 2$, where $k$ is the wavenumber and $L$ is the domain size.
+At the end of the driving phase, the gas reaches a turbulent steady state with a turbulent power spectrum $P(k)$ $\propto$ $k^{-2}$, plasma parameter (ratio of thermal pressure to magnetic pressure) $\beta$ = $8\pi \rho_0 c_s^2/B_z^2$ = 0.02, and virial parameter $\alpha_{\rm vir} = 5 \sigma_{\rm 1d}^2 L /(2 G M_{\rm cloud}) = 1.0$ , where $c_s$ is the sonic speed and $M_{\rm cloud} \simeq 3800$\,M$_{\odot}$.
 See \citet{Smullen_2020} for details.
+We follow the cloud evolution for $6 \times 10^5$ yr and use simulation snapshots with time spacing $\Delta t\sim$1.5$\times$10$^4$\,yr for the analysis.